Riverscapes/PBR/workshops/2024/Federal Series/sisters.md

 The [USU Restoration Consortium](https://restoration.usu.edu) has partnered with the Natural Resources Conservation Service [West National Technology Support Center](https://www.nrcs.usda.gov/west-national-technology-support-center) and the [Bureau of Land Management's Aquatic Resources Program](https://www.blm.gov/programs/aquatics) to develop a standardized training series for Low-Tech Process-Based Restoration.

 This course is offered as part of CEWA 5624 - Implementation of Low-Tech Process-Based Restoration for NRCS & BLM employees to satisfy [LTPBR Level 2]({{sitebaseurl}}/workshops/2024/federal_series) training requirements.
-For students who have not participated in the Level 1 & 2 Training series, we will introduce Low-Tech Process-Based Restoration (LTPBR), we will introduce the basic concepts of LTPBR during day 1 of the workshop.
+For students who have not participated in the Level 1 & 2 Training series, we will introduce Low-Tech Process-Based Restoration (LTPBR) day 1 of the workshop.
 On day 2 of the workshop, students will construct LTPBR structures just outside of Sisters, OR.

 ------